 Heavenly is what I'd call the smell.
 We had just drank 2011 Black Tuesday before opening up this one, and it smells even better than BT.
 The massive sweetness of the base BT is tempered a bit by cocoa bitterness and raw vanilla, which is perfect.
 It's intense and over the top, which is the Bruery for you.

 I love how this beer tastes.
 The sweetness is pretty much a straight up caramel-molasses-sugar bomb.
 So intensely sweet, but not overly so because of the bigness of the vanilla essence and the bitterness of the cocoa nibs.
 A good bit of barrel contribution, giving us some sweet bourbon and some oak.

-Mouthfeel is BT.
-Full bodied, thicker than a Sequoia tree.
-Its basically liquid dessert, much like Bourbon County Stout.
+Mouthfeel is BT plus.
+Medium bodied, basically liquid dessert, much like Bourbon County Stout.
 Carbonation is low which is expected here.
 Best thing about it is that there is no booziness whatsoever in this 19.5% beer.
 Dang!
 Finish is complex as hell with a nice resinous quality to it.
 Not too sticky, not too dry.
 Its great.

 This is an awesome imperial stout.
 Much better than Black Tuesday for sure.. the adjuncts do a great job of taming down BT's ridiculous sugar bomb aspect, and there is no heat in this.
 None at all.
 This is a treat, but I would agree that you have to open this bottle with 4-5 other people to be able to fully enjoy this.

 10-07-2013 04:16:36 | More by Stevedore

 look: 3.75 | smell: 4.5 | taste: 4.75 | feel: 4.5 | overall: 4.5